MPC 1600: Specifications and variants

 The Multi-Personal Computer initially came in three variants: the MPC 1600-1, featuring two 5.25-inch, double-density floppy disk drives (FDDs) manufactured by Tandon; the MPC 1600-2, with one 5.25-inch FDD and one 5-MB hard disk drive (HDD); and the MPC 1600-3, with one 5.25-inch FDD and one 10-MB HDD.
 In 1983, the company introduced the MPC 1600-4, with one 5.25-inch FDD and one 23-MB HDD.

 All models in the line came with 128 KB of RAM stock, expandable to 1 MB.
 In addition, all models in the line feature eight ISA expansion slots, each one supporting up to full-sized 8-bit ISA cards.
-Although it made the chassis of the MPC several inches wider than the IBM PC, the addition of three more ISA slots was a major selling point for CDP, as the original IBM PC had only five expansion slots on its motherboard.
-These slots on the IBM PC were quickly taken up by serial, parallel, and floppy, and graphics controller that most purchasers bought along with their computer, leaving only one or two spare slots on the board.
+Although it made the chassis of the MPC several inches wider than the IBM PC, the addition of three more ISA slots was a major selling point for CDP.
+On the IBM PC, the five expansion slots were quickly taken up by serial, parallel, and floppy, and graphics controller that most purchasers bought along with their computer, leaving only one or two spare slots on the board.
 (Note: Even after IBM introduced the successor IBM Personal Computer/XT in 1983 with eight expansion slots, two of the slots on the XT were only half-length.)
 While the MPC 1600-1 did not ship with a hard drive, CDP included the same combination floppy–hard disk controller card with the machine as the higher-end models, for users who wanted to add an aftermarket HDD.
 By combining the hard disk controller and the floppy controller on the same card, this freed up an additional ISA slot; on both the original IBM PC and the PC XT, the floppy controller is housed on a separate card.
 Just as well, the MPC integrates two RS-232 serial ports and the parallel port (and associated circuitry) on the motherboard, freeing up yet more slots compared to IBM's implementation.
 Unlike the IBM PC, however, the MPC 1600 series does not offer sockets on the motherboards for expanding the RAM of the systems.
 Instead, the user must purchase an aftermarket RAM expansion card, which takes up one of the eight ISA slots.